 Grand Valley State University (GVSU) is a public university that features a space-grant affiliation and is part of the Michigan state university system.
 GVSU’s main campus is located in the western part of the state but has campuses spread around lower Michigan.
 It offers 82 undergraduates, 36 graduates, master’s degrees programs, post-master’s studies, and doctorate programs.
 The school’s athletics teams participate in the NCAA Division II – GLIAC conference.

 6. Madonna University

-Madonna University’s Nursing Program offers a BSN with four different formats to accommodate students individual needs for education.
+Madonna University’s Nursing Program offers a BSN with four different formats to accommodate a student’s individual needs for education.
 They include a traditional pre-licensure program, an accelerated BSN (ABSN), an LPN to BSN, and an RN to BSN.
 The ABSN program features an online component to help students learn while changing careers or are seeking to earn their degree in less time.
-The undergraduate degree programs are designed to develop students into confident and prepared nurses that are poised to excel in their duties and work with patients from diverse populations.
+These undergraduate degree programs develop confident and prepared nurses.
+Graduates excel in their duties and work with patients from diverse populations.

 Madonna University is a private Catholic university that’s conducted by the Felician Sisters.
-It features extension campuses throughout northeastern Michigan and offers over 100 undergraduate majors that result in associates or bachelors degrees and 35 masters degree programs.
-Fields of study include criminal justice, clinical psychology, business, history, education, natural and social sciences and health professions.
+It features extension campuses throughout northeastern Michigan and offers over 100 undergraduate majors that result in associate or bachelor’s degrees and 35 master’s degree programs.
+Fields of study include criminal justice, clinical psychology, business, history, education, natural and social sciences, and health professions.

 7. Calvin University